chumnend/pook/README.md

-# Pook: An app for managing tasks
+# Pook: An app for creating storybooks
-Pook is a task management application made using React and Go.
+Pook is a storybook creator application using React and Go.
+The idea if this app is to allow users to create fun novels in thier browser and share them with others.

 ## Demo
 TBD